alvee1994/knittedSensor/README.md

 # knittedSensor

-	> pythonKnitSenso - contains all the code for client side.
+	> pythonKnitSensor - contains all the code for client side.
 	> arduinoKnitSensor - contains code for the peripheral and has an example